DreamVenerable/mastermind/README.md

 ## Usage: <a name = "usage"></a>

-To play it on CLI, you mut have ruby installed on your system, clone this repo, then type ```ruby game.rb``` from CLI in the lib directory and press enter.
+To play it on CLI, you mut have ruby installed on your system, clone this repo, then from CLI cd into the lib directory and type ```ruby game.rb```  and press enter.

 To play it on replit, click [here](https://replit.com/@DreamVenerable/HotSeveralNetframework).
 Then type ```ruby lib/game.rb``` and press enter.